Detecting and Mitigating Hallucinations in Multilingual Summarisation: Reducing Hallucinations

-\textbf{Faithfulness}: \textit{A faithful summary should only contain information already present in the document\footnote{We do not ask the participants to distinguish cases where the content is hallucinated but factual, as discussed in \citep{cao-etal-2022-hallucinated-but-factual-ENTFA-paper}.
-This is because over-complicated guidelines might be hard for participants to understand, resulting in lower inter-rater agreement.} and should not contain information contradicting the document.} } } We require participants to be native speakers of the language they evaluate and have obtained at least a bachelor's degree.
+\textbf{Faithfulness}: \textit{A faithful summary should only contain information already present in the document \footnote{We do not ask the participants to distinguish cases where the content is hallucinated but factual, as discussed in \citep{cao-etal-2022-hallucinated-but-factual-ENTFA-paper}.
+This is because over-complicated guidelines might be hard for participants to understand, resulting in lower inter-rater agreement.} and should not contain information contradicting the document. } } } Participants will first read the document, then select the better summary (or both, if they are similar) in terms of informativeness and faithfulness (see Appendix~\ref{app:guide}).
+We require participants to be native speakers of the language they evaluate and have obtained at least a bachelor's degree.
 Each document and its paired summaries are evaluated by 3 participants.
 These settings allow us to achieve a fair inter-rater agreement of 0.28 in terms of Fleiss' $\kappa$ \cite{landis1977measurement-kappa}.

-Results in \cref{tab:model-human-evaluation-result} indicate that human evaluators tend to prefer the summaries generated by our weighted loss method rather than MAD-X. Similarly to the automatic metrics, this demonstrates that our weighted loss approach improves faithfulness and informativeness for all six languages.
+The results in \cref{tab:model-human-evaluation-result} indicate that human evaluators prefer the summaries generated by our weighted loss method rather than MAD-X, demonstrating that our weighted loss approach improves faithfulness and informativeness for all six languages.

 Finally, we study the correlation between the human preferences from \cref{tab:model-human-evaluation-result} and various faithfulness metrics presented in \cref{sec:faithfulness-classification-performance}.
 From \cref{tab:mfact-eval-human-ground-truth}, it emerges that \mFACT{} achieves the strongest correlation with human judgements (0.45 Pearson $\rho$ and 0.34 Spearman $\rho$), which is statistically significant.
-Again, compared with XNLI and XNLI-mF, we verify again that metrics trained for faithfulness classification rather than natural language inference better capture human preferences.
+In comparison with XNLI and XNLI-mF, we reconfirm that metrics designed for faithfulness classification, rather than natural language inference, more effectively align with human preferences.